dataders/lean-to_shed_planning/archive/v5-20250830-152559/comprehensive-plan.md

 5. **Proper Equipment**: Rent professional-grade tools for accuracy

 ### Work Overview
 This project involves building a 16' x 6.5' lean-to roof that attaches to your existing shed wall and is supported by three concrete piers (already completed).
-The structure uses **side-sistered 2x12 beams** (rafters sandwiched between beam halves), 2x6 rafters at 24" spacing, and corrugated steel roofing.
+The structure uses sistered 2x10 beams, 2x6 rafters at 24" spacing, and corrugated steel roofing.

-### 🔄 **DESIGN UPDATE**: Side-Sistered Beam Configuration
-- **Stronger connection**: Rafters maintain full structural depth (no bird's mouth notching)
-- **Easier assembly**: No precision rafter cuts required
-- **Better alignment**: Self-aligning during installation
-- **Amateur-friendly**: Eliminates most difficult aspect of rafter installation

 ### Critical Success Factors
 - **Tool upgrade recommended**: Current miter saw may lack precision for rafter cuts